gcapes/git-course/09-conclusion.md

 subtitle: Conclusions and further information
 ---

-We've seen how we can use version control to,
+We've seen how we can use version control to:

 * Keep track of changes like a lab notebook for code and documents.
 * Roll back changes to any point in the history of changes to our files - "undo" and